neuronets/trained-models/README.md

 # Nobrainer models

-This repository contains pre-trained models for 3D image processing.
-The models were trained using the [_Nobrainer_](https://github.com/neuronets/nobrainer) framework, which wraps TensorFlow/Keras.
+This repository contains pre-trained models for 3D neuroimaging data processing.
 These models can be used for their original purpose or for transfer learning on a new task.
-For example, a pre-trained brain extraction network can be trained on a tumor-labeling task.
+For example, a pre-trained brain extraction network can be trained on a tumor-labeling task. models are included based on `<org-name>/<model-name>/<version>`.

-## Models in neuronet organization
+## Neuronet organization

+These models were trained using the [_Nobrainer_](https://github.com/neuronets/nobrainer) framework, which wraps TensorFlow/Keras.

 - [brainy](https://github.com/neuronets/brainy): 3D U-Net brain extraction model
 - [ams](https://github.com/neuronets/ams): automated meningioma segmentation model